caleblevy/funcstructs/README.rst

 **Endofunction Structures**

-``Funcstruct``
-    A conjugacy class of a transformation monoid represented by a multiset of necklaces whose elements are dominant sequences.
+- ``Funcstruct``: A conjugacy class of a transformation monoid represented by a multiset of necklaces whose elements are dominant sequences.
 Accepts any Endofunction as input.
-``EndofunctionStructures``
-    Enumerates endofunction structures on a fixed number of nodes (and those with a fixed cycle type).
+- ``EndofunctionStructures``: Enumerates endofunction structures on a fixed number of nodes (and those with a fixed cycle type).
 Algorithm derived by Caleb Levy.

 **Labellings**